Kindergarten K Kit

-- Write the letters K and k so the children can see and remind them that those letters make the /k/ sound in words like key, Kleenex and king.
+- Write the letters K and k on the whiteboard and remind them that those letters make the /k/ sound in words like key, Kleenex, and king.

 - Write a list of things in your classroom that begin with the letter K.

-- Have children take turns underlining the K or k at the beginning of each word.
+- Have the children take turns underlining the K or k at the beginning of each word.

 Play a memory game